ARMmbed/mbed-os-5-docs/docs/refs/api/connectivity/conn_intro.md

 ##### Basic working principles

-You can use and extend a cellular interface and extended in various different ways.
+You can use and extend a cellular interface in various different ways.
 For example,

-- Using AT commands to control sockets in an IP stack built into the cellular modem.
+- Using AT commands to control sockets in an existing IP stack built into the cellular modem.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/Cell_AT.png)</span>